hsgg/1-node-supercomputer/2020/blog-20201025-campaign-fundraising.md

 So the difference is a "mere" $90 million, or about 5.6%.

 Now, I don't know enough about campaign finance to see if there is something wrong with my logic.
-I assume the money is all sepaparately raised, there are no other funds I am ignoring, and, above all, I split the country into D- and R-type people.
+I assume the money is all separately raised, there are no other funds I am ignoring, and, above all, I split the country into D- and R-type people.
 Any of these might not be accurate assumptions.